-In promoting improved licensing programs, the Motorcycle Safety Foundation works closely with state licensing agencies.
-The Foundation has helped more than half the states in the nation adopt the "Motorcycle Operator Manual" for use in their licensing systems.
+In promoting improved licensing programs, the MSF works closely with state licensing agencies.
+The Foundation has helped more than half the states in the nation adopt the Motorcycle Operator Manual for use in their licensing systems.

-Improved licensing, along with quality motorcycle rider education and increased public awareness, has the potential to reduce crashes.
-Staff at the Foundation are available to assist state, private and governmental agencies in efforts to improve motorcycle safety.
+Improved licensing, along with high quality motorcycle rider education and increased public awareness, has the potential to reduce crashes.
+Staff at the Foundation are available to assist governmental and private agencies in efforts to improve motorcycle safety.